zenustech/zeno/docs/CONTRIBUTING.md

 #include <vector>            // system headers should use '<>' brackets
 #include <memory>
 #include <tbb/parallel_for_each.h>
-#include <zeno/zmt/log.h>    // project headers should also use '<>' for absolute pathing
+#include <zeno/utils/log.h>    // project headers should also use '<>' for absolute pathing
-#include <zeno/zmt/format.h>
+#include <zeno/utils/format.h>

-// and never use 'using namespace std', think about std::data, std::size, std::ref
+// never 'using namespace std', think about std::data, std::size, std::ref, std::ws, std::tm, std::next

-ZENO_NAMESPACE_BEGIN  // all codes should be wrapped with ZENO_NAMESPACE_BEGIN/END
+namespace zeno {  // all our code should be wrapped with 'namespace zeno'

 namespace myutils {   // '{' should stay in same line
                       // and namespaces does not indent